willianantunes/willianantunes.com/content/blog/2021/12/2021-12-06-learning-english-through-the-spaced-repetition-system.md

 * I have swapped three toys with you already.
 * I've written 4 entries in my diary this week.
-* They have worked together since they were working for XYZ company.
+* They have worked together since they were hired at XYZ company.

 ### Past perfect